ojhaujjwal/blog-openapi-contract-testing/src/content/blog/openapi-for-contract-testing.md

 featured: true
 draft: false
 description:
-  Using OpenAPI to its full capability can help you with achieving contract testing and help improve reliability of your deployments.
+  Using OpenAPI to its full capability can help you achieve contract testing and help improve reliability of your deployments.
 ---

 OpenAPI, former known as Swagger, is a specification, usually expressed in JSON and YML, that describes how your API looks and behaves like.